CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/quadbin/QUADBIN_CENTER.md

 **Description**

 Returns the center for a given Quadbin.
-The center is defined as the intersection point of the four immediate children Quadbin.
+The center is the intersection point of the four immediate children Quadbin.

 * `quadbin`: `BIGINT` Quadbin to get the center from.